amethyst/specs/book/src/06_system_data.md

 Please note that you may never write to these `Entities`, so only use `Fetch`.
 Even though it's immutable, you can atomically create and delete entities with it.
 Just use the `.create()` and `.delete()` methods, respectively.
+After dynamic entity creation / deletion, a call `World::maintain` is necessary in order to make the changes persistent and delete associated components.

 You cannot, however, easily build an entity with associated components.
 For that, you have to write these component storages and insert a component for your entity.